 The following steps will reduce the chances that your vehicle will be targeted:

-Keep the interior of your car “showroom” clean.
+• Keep the interior of your car “showroom” clean.
 Never leave valuables, including bags, purses, wallets, briefcases, laptops, cell phones, loose change, or anything that may appear valuable to a thief in plain view.
-Offenders have broken in to vehicles for items such gym bags because they assumed there were electronic devices and valuable items inside the bag.
+Offenders have broken in to vehicles for items such gym bags because they assumed there were electronic devices and valuable items inside the bag. • Hide chargers and accessories that indicate a GPS, mobile phone, or other device may be stashed in your vehicle. • Remove garage door openers, key cards, and house or work keys from the car so that a prowler cannot gain access to your home.

-Don’t store or leave credit cards, identification or personal information in your glove box or anywhere in your car.
+• Don’t store or leave credit cards, identification or personal information in your glove box or anywhere in your car.

 Car prowls are a gateway to other crime like: • Identity Theft • Burglaries • Vehicle Theft

-If your car is parked in a carport or near your house, leave your exterior lights on throughout the night.
+• If you have to leave valuables in your car, put them in the trunk before you arrive at your destination. • If your car is parked in a carport or near your house, leave your exterior lights on throughout the night.
 Light Motion detectors are good deterrent. , The lights make the prowler or thief more visible.

-Improve visibility where your car is parked.
+• Improve visibility where your car is parked.
 If you park on the street, choose a well-lighted.

-Use a mechanical locking device such as a club that locks to the steering wheel, column, or brake.
+• Use a mechanical locking device such as a club that locks to the steering wheel, column, or brake.

 Neighborhood Watch - Get to know your neighbors; share contact information – phone numbers, emails – and look out for each other.
 The people who live on your block are the most likely to recognize suspicious people or suspicious activity. • Be observant when you exit or enter your parked vehicle, stop and take a look around the area. • Report any suspicious activity to the police.